Getting Started

 Figure 12: Export Configuration

-Figure 13: Confirm Export
+Figure 13: Confirm the Export Client

 Note: For best practice, export all configuration packages before the System Refresh, even if you do not plan to import them all afterward.
 Be aware that importing all packages post refresh can be time-consuming.